inarizushi/fungus-site/docs/lua/lua_script.md

 The Lua module system allows you to create reusable packages of Lua code and include these in your Lua scripts.
 [This tutorial](http://www.tutorialspoint.com/lua/lua_modules.htm) explains how to write Lua modules.
 Module files in FungusLua need to be put into a special folder structure so that the Lua require() function is able to locate them.

-To use a module in FungusLua:
+To use a Lua module:

 1. Create a Resources/Lua folder in your project.
-Note: The capitalization is important, but this folder can be created inside an existing folder in your project.
+The capitalization here is important.
+The folder can be created inside an existing folder in your project.
 2. Create a mymodule.txt file inside the Resources/Lua folder and add your Lua script to it.
-(Obviously rename mymodule.txt to whatever you want).
+(Rename mymodule.txt to whatever you want).
 3. You can now use the Lua require function to load the module for use in any Lua script, for example

 ```lua